-1. Students anticipating graduating from a programme of the College at the ensuing Commencement must submit to the Registrar an Application for Graduation form by the date indicated in the Sessional Dates in the year in which they expect to graduate.
+1. Students anticipating graduating from a programme of the College at the ensuing Commencement must submit to the Registrar an Application for

+Graduation form by the date indicated in the Sessional Dates in the year in which they expect to graduate.
 This form must be accompanied by the graduation fee.
 The graduation fee is a non-refundable fee.

-This application ensures that the applicant's academic record will be reviewed by the Head of the Division responsible for the programme from which graduation is anticipated to determine that all requirements have been completed.
+This application ensures that the applicant's academic record will be reviewed by the Division Chair responsible for the programme from which graduation is anticipated to determine that all requirements have been completed.

 - 2. To graduate, a student must: - a) successfully complete each of the requirements described under the Programme Requirements for their particular Associate Degree, Certificate or Diploma programme; - b) obtain a final Cumulative GPA of at least 2.00; - c) discharge all financial obligations to the College. - d) discharge all library obligations to the College. - 3.
 Students are responsible for ensuring that they meet all academic requirements to graduate from a programme of the College. - a) The List of Graduates, comprising the names of all students determined to have successfully completed all requirements of a programme, will be posted by the Registrar on official College notice boards at the date listed in the Sessional Dates and will be presented by the Registrar for approval by Council. - b) The Commencement ceremony signifies the successful fulfillment by students of the College's requirements and standards.
 Students have not complied with all requirements of a programme of the College until they have been conferred with an Associate degree or Certificate of the College at Commencement. - c) Conferring of degrees is held each year in May.
-Students completing programme requirements as under Section 2 above thereafter will
+Students completing programme requirements as under Section 2 above thereafter will normally apply to graduate at an ensuing Commencement.
+In the interim, students may secure a statement from the Registrar testifying to their completion of requirements and their having filed an Application for Graduation. - d) Students may elect to graduate in absentia, provided that they have notified the Registrar in writing not later than two days after the Registrar has posted the List of Graduates that they will not be participating in Commencement.
+Students who do not so notify the Registrar and do not participate in Commencement will not be eligible to receive their Associate degree or Certificate until they have applied in writing to the Registrar and have paid the requisite processing fee.